michaelplews/alchemy-latex/README.md

 \end{document}
 ```

 Symbols available can be found [here](./examples/example.pdf).
 Full documentation is on its way!
-Have any symbold you would like to be included?
+Have any symbols you would like to be included?
 [Make a request](https://github.com/michaelplews/alchemy-latex/issues/new)

 ###Options
 ```tex